tomdalling/old-tomdalling.com/resources/blog-posts/2012-12-16_03-matrices-depth-buffering-animation.markdown

 used as a replacement.

 The first argument to `glm::perspective` is the "field of view" argument.
-This is an angle, in degrees, that specifies how wide the camera's vision is.
+This is an angle, in radians, that specifies how wide the camera's vision is.
+Instead of specifying radians directly, I'm using the `glm::radians` to convert 50 degrees into radians.
 A large field of view means the camera can see a lot of the scene, so the camera appears to be zoomed out.
 A small field of view means the camera can only see a small portion of the scene, so it appears to be zoomed in.
 The second argument is the "aspect" argument, which specifies the aspect ratio of the view.
 This is almost always set to `width/height` of the window.
 The second last argument is the "near plane."
 The near plane is the front of the clip volume, and the value `0.1` says that the near plane is 0.1 units away from the camera.
 Anything that is closer to the camera than `0.1` it will not be visible.
 The near plane must be a value greater than zero.
 The last argument is the "far plane", which is the back of the clip volume.
 The value `10.0` says that the camera will display everything that is within 10 units of the camera.
 Anything further than 10 units away will not be visible.
 Our cube is about three units away, so it will be visible.

 `glm::perspective` effectively fits a [viewing frustum][] inside the clip volume.
 A frustum is like a pyramid with the top cut off.
 The flat base of the